Jahannam: Inmates and their sins

 The Salafi Muslim scholar ʿUmar Sulaymān al-Ashqar (d.
 2012) reaffirms the arguments of al-Qurṭubī, that women have an attachment to the here and now, inability to control their passions; but allows that despite this, many women are good and pious and will go to Paradise, and some are even superior to many men in piety.
 However, other hadith imply that the majority of people in paradise will be women.
-Since the number of men and women are approximately equal, al-Qurṭubī attempts to reconcile the conflicting hadith by suggesting that many of the women in Hell are there only temporarily and will eventually be brought reside in Paradise; thereafter the majority of the people of Paradise would be women.
+Since the number of men and women are approximately equal, al-Qurṭubī attempts to reconcile the conflicting hadith by suggesting that many of the women in hell are there only temporarily and will eventually be brought reside in Paradise; thereafter the majority of the people of Paradise would be women.
+(Note: However, if the number of men and women are approximately equal, both these Hadith could not be true at the same time.)

-Other people populating hell mentioned in hadith include, but are not limited to, the mighty, the proud and the haughty.
-Einar Thomassen writes that this almost certainly refers to those too proud and haughty to submit to God, i.e. unbelievers (the literal translation of Muslim is one who submits to God).
+Other people populating hell mentioned in hadith include the mighty, the proud and the haughty.
+Einar Thomassen writes that this almost certainly refers to those too proud and haughty to submit to God, i.e. unbelievers.

-Sahih Muslim quotes Muhammad as saying that suicides would reside in Jahannam forever.
+Sahih Muslim quotes Muhammad as saying that suicides would reside in hell forever.

 According to the hadith collection Muwaṭṭaʾ of Imam Mālik (711–795), Muhammad said: "Truly a man utters words to which he attaches no importance, and by them he falls into the fire of Jahannam."

-Al-Bukhari in book 72:834 added to the list of dwellers in Jahannam: "The people who will receive the severest punishment from Allah will be the picture makers".
+Al-Bukhari in book 72:834 added to the list of dwellers in hell: "The people who will receive the severest punishment from Allah will be the picture makers".
 Use of utensils made of precious metals could also land its users in Jahannam: "A person who drinks from a silver vessel brings the fire of Jahannam into his belly".
 As could starving a cat to death: "A woman was tortured and was put in Hell because of a cat which she had kept locked till it died of hunger."

-At least one hadith indicates the importance of faith in avoiding hell, stating: "... no one will enter Hell in whose heart is an atom's weight of faith."
+One hadith states "... no one will enter Hell in whose heart is an atom's weight of faith."
+(Note: hadith At-Tirmidhi (1999), Abu Dawood (4091) and Ibn Maajah (59) narrated from ‘Abdullah ibn Mas‘ood that the Prophet (blessings and peace of Allah be upon him) said: "No one will enter Paradise in whose heart is an atom's weight of arrogance and no one will enter Hell in whose heart is an atom's weight of faith.")